Writing a university essay in English without AI.

 This article has come about thanks to Dr Peter Chen, Milly Stilinovic, and Chris Hall.

-This article was first published on the website for the UniBRIDGE Project, a DFAT supported initiative.
+An original version of this article was first published on the website for the UniBRIDGE Project, a DFAT supported initiative.